cryptoadvance/specter-desktop/README.md

 ### Installing Specter from Pip
 * Specter requires Python version 3.6 to 3.8.
 We will support python 3.9 when HWI adds support for it.
+* Bitcoin Core node should be at least v0.19+, better if it's the latest one from [bitcoincore.org](https://bitcoincore.org/en/download/).
 * HWI support requires `libusb`
   * Ubuntu/Debian: `sudo apt install libusb-1.0-0-dev libudev-dev`
   * macOS: `brew install libusb`